imd1005-web-development-winter-2023/exercise-07/README.md

 3. Copy the contents of the `index.html` file in this repository into your newly created HTML file
 4. Create a CSS file in your local working folder and call it `style.css`
 5. Copy the contents of the `style.css` file in this repository into the local CSS file you created
-6. Using the `background-color` property and the `color` property, modify the CSS file so that your page looks close to the solution example
-7. You don't need to get the colours perfectly, in fact, it's encouraged that you experiment with the present colours available
+6. Apply the following style adjustments to the h1 on the page:
+7. Make the text bold
+8. Align the text to center
+9. Make all of the text uppercase using just CSS
+10. Set the font size to `3rem`
+11. Set the letter space to `30px`
-8. If you get stuck, have a look inside the `\solution` folder for one way of putting this together
+12. If you get stuck, have a look inside the `\solution` folder for one way of putting this together

 ## Final Solution